sweng-epfl/public/exercises/devtools/ex2/README.md

 At any time you can use the `help` command to see all available commands in jdb.

 This exercise has covered just a few basics that should enable you to effectively debug your Java programs.
-You can find more advanced tutorials online.
+You can find another basic tutorial [here](https://docs.oracle.com/javase/9/tools/jdb.htm#JSWOR-GUID-B801F121-35B5-4FE2-A307-950412CE4E99) and a more comprehensive one [here](https://www.tutorialspoint.com/jdb/).